phillxnet/rockstor-doc/interface/docker-based-rock-ons/immich.rst

    :align: center

 You'll see a screen indicating the Rock-on is being installed.
-Click "Close".
+Click *Close*.

 Congratulations!
 At this point Immich will be up-and-running.

 Click on the **Immich UI** button to open the web configuration and complete the Immich-specific set-up.